Mike Waltz: Personal life

 Waltz is married to Julia Nesheiwat, an Army veteran who served in the Bush, Obama, and Trump administrations, most recently as Trump's homeland security advisor.
 Waltz and Nesheiwat have a son together.
 Waltz also has a daughter from a prior marriage.

+Media appearances

 Books

 In 2014, his book Warrior Diplomat: A Green Beret's Battles from Washington to Afghanistan was published.
 In 2022, he wrote the book Dawn of the Brave, a colorful, animal-filled Christian children's book about service.
 In 2024, his book Hard Truths: Think and Lead Like a Green Beret was published.

 Awards and decorations

 Waltz's awards and decorations include: